Nkomazi Local Municipality elections: March 2006 election

 The following table shows the results of the 2006 election.

 May 2011 election

 The following table shows the results of the 2011 election.

 August 2016 election

 The following table shows the results of the 2016 election.

 November 2021 election

 The following table shows the results of the 2021 election.

 By-elections from November 2021

 The following by-elections were held to fill vacant ward seats in the period from November 2021.
 A number of ANC councillors were expelled by the party after working with the EFF to elect Johan Mkhatshwa, former mayor and the top-ranked ANC candidate on the proportional list, elected as mayor.
 The ANC candidates won both available seats in the August by-elections, although the party received less than 50% of the votes in ward 10.
 The EFF won the October by-election in ward 11, its first ward win in the province.

+By-elections from November 2021

+The following by-elections were held to fill vacant ward seats in the period since November 2021.